 02 Nov Is interest on Loan Allowable expense?

 Is interest on Loan Allowable expense?
 Subject to certain conditions and restrictions.
-Tax relief will generally be available for interest paid on loans to, or overdrafts of.
+Tax relief will generally be available for interest paid on loans, or overdrafts.
 A business in the form of a deductible expense.
 Different rules for loan interest relief apply to smaller businesses using HMRC’s cash basis for income tax purposes (see below).
-You can know is loan interest an expense from the following data;
+You can know if loan interest an expense from the following data;

 Allowable finance costs

 One of the main qualifying conditions for the deduction.
 Is that the interest must be pay ‘wholly’ for the purposes of the business and at a reasonable rate of interest.
 Tax relief is only available on interest payments.
 The repayment of the capital element of a loan is never tax-deductible.

 Where only part of a loan satisfies the conditions for interest relief.
 Thus, only a proportion of the interest will be eligible. for example, interest payable in respect of, say.
 A car used partly for business and partly for private purposes will be apportioned.
 Note that tax exemption is not applicable to an employee who uses a private vehicle for their job purposes.
 Although tax-free business mileage payments may usually be claimed.

 A deduction cannot be claimed for national interest that might have been got.
 If money had invested rather than spent on (for example) repairs.

 A deduction will not be allowed if a loan funds a business owner’s overdrawn current/capital account.